sourcehut-mirrors/chawan/doc/api.md

 <td>`Pager.oppositeDir(dir)`</td>
 <td>Return a string representing the direction opposite to `dir`.
 <p>
-For "next", this is "prev"; for "parent", "first-child"; for "prev-sibling", "next-sibling"; for "any", it is the same; for the rest, vice versa.</td>
+For "next", this is "prev"; for "parent", "next"; for "prev-sibling", "next-sibling"; for "any", it is the same; for the rest, vice versa.</td>
 </tr>

 </table>